Super Proton–Antiproton Synchrotron: Filling

 After the antiprotons had been stacked up in the AA, the PS and Spp̅S would prepare for a fill.
-First, three proton bunches, each containing ~10^{11} protons, were accelerated to 26 GeV in the PS, and injected into the Spp̅S. Second, three bunches of antiproton, each containing ~10^{10} antiprotons were extracted from the AA and injected into the PS.
-In the PS the antiproton bunches were accelerated to 26 GeV in the opposite direction of that of the protons, and injected into the Spp̅S. The injections was timed as to ensure that bunch crossings in the accelerator would happen in the center of the detectors, UA1 and UA2.
+First, three proton bunches, each containing ×10^11 protons, were accelerated to 26 GeV in the PS, and injected into the Spp̅S. Second, three bunches of antiprotons, each containing ×10^10 antiprotons were extracted from the AA and injected into the PS.
+In the PS, the antiproton bunches were accelerated to 26 GeV in the opposite direction of that of the protons, and injected into the Spp̅S. The injections was timed to ensure that bunch crossings in the accelerator would happen in the center of the detectors, UA1 and UA2.
 The transfer efficiency from the AA to the Spp̅S was about 80%.
-In the first run, 1981–1986, the Spp̅S accelerated three bunches of proton and three bunches of antiprotons.
+In the first run, 1981–1986, the Spp̅S accelerated three bunches of protons and three bunches of antiprotons.
 After the stacking rate of the antiprotons was increased in the upgrade, the number of both protons and antiprotons injected into the collider was increased from three to six.

 Acceleration

 When injected into the Spp̅S, both beams were accelerated to 315 GeV.
 It would then pass into storage for 15 to 20 hours of physics data-taking whilst the AA resumed accumulation in preparation for the next fill.
 As three bunches of protons and three bunches of antiprotons circulated in the same vacuum chamber, they would meet in six points.
 UA1 and UA2 were placed in two of these meeting points.
-Electrostatic separators were used to achieve separation at the unused crossing points away from the experiments Until 1983 the centre-of-mass energy was limited to 546 GeV due to resistive heating of the magnetic coils.
+Electrostatic separators were used to achieve separation at the unused crossing points away from the experiments Until 1983, the centre-of-mass energy was limited to 546 GeV due to resistive heating of the magnetic coils.
 The addition of further cooling allowed the machine energy to be pushed up to 630 GeV in 1984.

 Obtaining collisions at 900 GeV

 When operated as an accelerator for fixed-target experiments, the SPS can accelerate a beam to 450 GeV, before the beam is extracted within seconds (or a small fraction of a second when used to accelerate a bunches for injection into LHC).
-However, when operated as a collider, the beam has to be stored in the beam line for hours and the dipole magnets of the accelerator must keep a constant magnetic field for a longer time.
+However, when operated as a collider, the beam has to be stored in the beam line for hours, and the dipole magnets of the accelerator must keep a constant magnetic field for a longer time.
 To prevent overheating the magnets, the Spp̅S would only accelerate the beams to 315 GeV.
 This limit could however be overcome by ramping the magnets between 100 GeV and the machines maximum capacity of 450 GeV.
 The Spp̅S would accelerate the beams to 450 GeV, keeping them as this energy for a time limited by the heating of the magnets, then decelerate the beams to 100 GeV.
 The pulsing was operated in such a way that the average dispersion of power in the magnets did not exceed the level of operation at 315 GeV.
 The Spp̅S occasionally ran pulsed operation after 1985, obtaining collisions at a center-of-mass energy of 900 GeV.